 Physical Description (as detailed as possible please, pictures not accepted.): Roald is small in stature, not surprising for a Ratling, and hairy, also not surprising.
 He's tan and oddly fit for a race commonly known for their pot bellies.
-Wild eyebrows and up turned nose scrunched up with a large forehead.
-He has thick messy dark brown hair and sideburns as well as a neigh permanent five o' clock shadow.
-He often appears quite manic.
+He has wild overgrown eyebrows and an up turned nose scrunched up with a large forehead.
+He has thick messy dark brown hair which is gradually going gray and sideburns as well as a neigh permanent five o' clock shadow.
+His default facial expression is a frown.

 Attire: Light Brown/Grey Head Wrap Climbing Ropes Wrapped Up Around Shoulder Green Cameleoline Cloak Militarum Auxilia Chest Strap with Two Pockets and Skull Emblem Standard Olive Drab Uniform Shirt and Pants Thick Belt with a Canteen Holder Attached on One Side and an Ammo Box on the other Bandaging Wraps Around Wrists/Hands and Ankles/Feet

 Personality: With his fellow Rogue Traders, whether alone with them or peacefully exploring a town with them, he is loud, crude, coarse, obnoxious, drunken, lecherous, gluttonous, and yet somehow still charming.
-He takes full advantage of his small nonthreatening stature, wide quick smile, and large eyes so that even when he presses things too far and gets a well deserved slap or push the conversations tend to keep on.
+He takes full advantage of his small nonthreatening stature and large eyes so that even when he presses things too far and gets a well deserved slap or shove the conversations generally keep on.
 He is easy to talk to, easy not to take seriously, and somehow despite how offensive he can be he rarely actually offends.
 He wants the things everyone wants, he's just more open about wanting them and generally wants more of them.

 In the field, when out on a mission, he is much more professional and quiet during the scouting and traveling phases.
 Given an order he will quickly find a way to escape even his fellow Trader's view and then pop up again some time later having ventured ahead far afield.
 When the rifles start cracking his loud whoops tend to accompany his return fire and often, immediately after one of his traps goes off, his barking laughter can be heard from somewhere or other in the battlefield.

 One of his goals is to become influential/powerful/wealthy enough to improve his peoples standing in the Empire.
 After the many slaughters and near genocide at Ornsworld he wants to secure a future for his people and be remembered for doing so.
-His other goal is to get laid, get paid, and repeat as much over and over until he drops dead.
+His secondary goal is to get laid, get paid, and repeat that cycle over and over as much as possible until he drops dead.
 It is often not at all clear which is the priority for Roald.

 History: Roald's professional life began in the Militarum Auxilia.
 With his fellow Abhumans he served in this specialist division of the Astra Militarum as a member of a crew of Ratlings.
 He didn't manage to fit in quite as well as he had hoped.
 While his combat capabilities were exemplary his personality didn't do him many favors.
 Certain things are expected among a company of Ratlings but even then there are limits.
 Roald's inability to exist within these bounds led to his exile from the Militarum Auxilia.

 He had served well as a Trailblazer.
-His confidence and restlessness made him a perfect fit for the primary responsibilities of the role, and his penchant for explosions and sometimes rather disturbing exuberance when sending rounds into the general cranium region of unsuspecting enemy troops served him well.
-He'd joined them in enough campaigns and saw them through enough tight spots that when his general debauchery and penchant for "borrowing" stuff from adjacent units and the populace in general got him in trouble he was assigned to stay on at the latest nothing planet and help to settle it.
+His confidence, restlessness and some tendencies toward solitude made him a perfect fit for the primary responsibilities of the role, and his penchant for explosions and sometimes rather disturbing exuberance when sending rounds into the general cranium region of unsuspecting enemy troops served him well.
+He'd joined them in enough campaigns and saw them through enough tight spots that when his general debauchery and penchant for "borrowing" stuff from adjacent units and the populace in general got him in trouble he was assigned to stay on Bakka, participating in repairs and maintenance of the Imperial battlefleets docked there.

-He figured out fairly quickly that the soil was terrible, the company wasn't much to look at, and there was no one and nothing fun to shoot.
-The sedate life of a settler would never fit him and so he had joined on with the first Rogue Trader to make a stop on that dirt clod of a planet and so began his life as a Rogue Trader.
+He figured out fairly quickly that the whole damn place was hot and smokey, the company wasn't much to look at, and there was no one and nothing fun to shoot.
+Though he enjoyed the work at first the sedate life of a full time mechanic would never fit him and so sought to join on with the first Rogue Trader to make a stop on Bakka and begin his new life.

 Skills: Roald is the consummate Trailblazer, having found a role that fits his natural abilities and inclinations rather well.

-In town, or during his Auxilia days around camp, he is quite proficient at procuring near anything he or his unit need or want.
-He can be very outgoing and friendly.
-He can also be very obnoxious and coarse.
-He is fairly good at disarming hostile but not yet violent strangers due to his diminutive size and goofy attitude, hoping to gain useful information about nearby likely hostile areas or the location of fun toys to play with.
+In town or, during his Auxilia days, around camp he is quite proficient at procuring near anything he or his unit need or want.
+When he chooses to he can be very outgoing and friendly, while he is almost always obnoxious and coarse.
+He is fairly good at disarming hostile but not yet violent strangers due to his diminutive size in the hope to gain useful information about nearby likely hostile areas or the location of fun toys to play with.